18/12/23

 (© Ramzi – stock.adobe.com)

-NAFIS & NAFIS AWARD
+NAFIS & NAFIS Award

 Nafis Award, launched in 2022-2023, aims to honor top private sector companies’ contributions to Emiratisation and recognizes outstanding Emirati talents.
 Aligned with the UAE government’s vision, the award motivates private enterprises to increase Emirati workforce participation, fostering national economic development.